 The Center for Leadership, Entrepreneurship, and Finance will provide more clearly defined and increased business course offerings, including new courses and programs in entrepreneurship, financial literacy, and capital market investing.
 In leadership development, we will incorporate new programs and course offerings with Interim Term, Peer Mentors, leadership councils, community service programs, Alumni Leadership Day, and the activities of clubs, athletic teams, and visual and performing arts leadership groups.
 It is our intention to become only the third high school in Texas to offer a course in which students will invest real money, making portfolio pitches and updates to our Kinkaid Endowment Board.

-Yes, you may choose to fulfill your pledge on a schedule ranging from a one-time payment or in installments over up to five years.
+Yes, you may choose to fulfill your pledge on a schedule ranging from a one-time payment to installments over up to four years.

 Yes, there will be many ways in which Kinkaid will recognize the donors who make All In campaign contributions.
 For more information, please contact Director of Advancement Tom Moore at 713-243-5045 or tom.moore@kinkaid.org.